aymen-mouelhi/get-started-with-r/chapter2.md

 Fata frame is a central concept in R. This is how we can hold large data sets into the memory of our machines.

 Most of the times datasets are very large to examine in its entirety.
-Therefore, in order to familiarise ourselves with the structure of the data, we can display only first few observations by using “head()” function.
+Therefore, in order to familiarize ourselves with the structure of the data, we can display only first few observations by using “head()” function.

 Data frame binds together information about different variables.
 We can call out these separate variables (as vectors) by using “$” sign.
 Once we have done this, we can handle this variable as a vector (and perform any analysis we have already covered, or will cover in the future).

 We can add and remove variables to any data frame (make sure not to try to combine vectors of different length — different number of variables).

 *** =instructions
+- Notice that our dataset is just a regular object in R. We know how to print out the values contained in the object.
+- Recall that any operation on the vector is performed separately on every component
+- Printing out several observations allows us to see every variable contained in the dataset
 *** =hint

 *** =pre_exercise_code